 “What gets measured gets managed.” – Peter Drucker

-Some who are trying to lose weight do so only by cutting calories.
-But for many people, they also need to cut their carbohydrate intake as well.
+Most who are trying to lose weight do so only by cutting calories.
+But they also need to cut their carbohydrate intake as well.

 Controlling your carbs will have a dramatic effect on your blood sugar and insulin levels.
-Having these stable are key to weight loss.
+Having both of these stable is key to weight loss.

-Your body could be holding water for a variety of reasons which can throw off the scale when you weigh yourself.
+Your body could be holding water for a variety of reasons which can throw you off the scale when you weigh yourself.
 You may actually be burning off fat but the water weight will throw off the scale.

-Or maybe your not drinking enough water.
+Or maybe you’re not drinking enough water.
 This could also cause your body to hold onto every last drop of water it has.

 Muscle weighs something too.
 Even though your body is burning fat the muscle will also weigh something.
 This can skew the scale.

 With lean muscle, your clothes will fit better and your body will be shaped better even though the scale might not reflect that.

 This study found drinking alcohol was detrimental to your tendons and muscle growth (14).
 Having lean muscle mass not only helps to burn off fat but also improves your body composition.

-Drinking alcohol at night will negatively impact your quality of sleep.
+Drinking alcohol at night will negatively impact your quality of sleep (15).
 It’ll be harder for your body to reach that deep sleep state leaving you feeling tired the next day.
 Sleep deprivation has been found to increase stress and slow down metabolism.

 Not to mention all the empty calories you’ll get from drinking alcohol.
 Alcohol contains 7 calories per gram.
 This is pretty high considering there are no nutrients in alcohol.

-Alcohol causes inflammation in your body making it difficult for your metabolism to promote fat burning.
+Alcohol can cause inflammation in your body making it difficult for your metabolism to promote fat burning (16).

 Moderation with your alcohol intake is always key.
 Check out some of the best weight loss alcohol drinks if you have to consume alcohol.

-Getting your hormones right can be the hardest reason to identify why you can’t lose weight.
+Getting your hormones in balance can be the hardest reason to identify why you can’t lose weight.

 Women can retain water up to 10 days before their period, which can skew their weight loss efforts (17).
 This is why I don’t recommend women to weigh themselves up to 10 days before their period.
 But once they hit their period they should flush out this water weight.

-If you’re under constant stress your body releases cortisol causing you to gain belly fat (23).
+If you’re under constant stress your body releases cortisol which can cause you to gain belly fat (23).
 This “stress belly” is caused by high cortisol levels that promote the storage of dangerous visceral abdominal fat.

-These “fight or flight” hormones will wreak havoc on your body as they’re constantly released.
+These “fight or flight” hormones such as cortisol will wreak havoc on your body as they’re constantly released.
 Even otherwise slender women have been found to have belly fat if they’re stressed out too much.

 Chronic stress can and will: